Boeing starts streamlining effort for military aircraft unit

-NEW YORK, March 10 (Reuters) - Boeing Co said on Monday it was launching a “business optimization” effort for its military aircraft division, according to an internal memo seen by Reuters and confirmed by the company.
+NEW YORK (Reuters) - Boeing Co (BA.N) said on Monday it was launching a “business optimization” effort for its military aircraft division, according to an internal memo seen by Reuters and confirmed by the company.

 As part of the effort, Boeing will set up engineering capability centers and production centers to streamline operations over next two years, said the memo from Shelley Lavender, president of Boeing Military Aircraft (BMA).